HRAF Advanced Research Centers (hrafARC)

 The HRAF Research Team

-Eric C. Jones (Research Scientist, UNC-Greensboro) is an ecological anthropologist specializing in extreme events as well as collective action in both extreme and normal circumstances.
+Eric C. Jones (Assistant Professor, Dept. of Epidemiology, Human Genetics and Environment, University of Texas Health Center at Houston, School of Public Health, El Paso) is an ecological anthropologist specializing in extreme events as well as collective action in both extreme and normal circumstances.

-Ian Skoggard (Research Associate, HRAF at Yale) is a cultural anthropologist with a general interest in East Asia, religion, political economy, organized rituals, and affect.
+Ian Skoggard (Research Anthropologist, HRAF at Yale) is a cultural anthropologist with a general interest in East Asia, religion, political economy, organized rituals, and affect.

 Preserving and Making Data Accessible Digitally